-Subsequent to the year ended September 30, 2017, on December 19, 2017, Focus and SOQUEM received the results of surface water quality monitoring and assessment work performed at the Kwyjibo project by AXOR Experts-Conseils Inc. of Montréal, Québec, in August of 2017.
+On December 19, 2017, Focus and SOQUEM received the results of surface water quality monitoring and assessment work performed at the Kwyjibo project by AXOR Experts-Conseils Inc. (AXOR) of Montréal, Québec, in August of 2017.
 The survey also targeted the Manitou River as well as the headwaters of Manitou Lake as they are located upstream of the project.
 The water quality survey is designed to augment the knowledge base on physical, chemical, biological, and microbiological characteristics of surface waters draining the Kwyjibo project for the purpose of impact assessment during future mine certification and permitting processes.
+SOQUEM will renew AXOR's mandate to perform annual water surface quality sampling survey on the Kwyjibo Property.
+The survey will be conducted in July or early August 2018, depending on weather conditions.